-Even though the GoPro Hero 8 (check out my full review here) ended up falling slightly short of what I really was expecting and was more of a Hero 7+ than a fully fledged Hero 8, it’s still the best standard GoPro on the market.
+Even though the GoPro Hero 8 (check out my full review here) ended up falling slightly short of what I really was expecting and was more of a Hero 7+ than a fully fledged Hero 8, it’s an incredible GoPro none the less.

 It added in Hypersmooth 2.0 which is available on all resolutions and frame rates (a HUGE plus) and most importantly it brought with it the GoPro Media Mod (but more about that later).

-If you don’t already have the Hero 7 this is the GoPro I’d most recommend.
+If you don’t already have the Hero 7 or 8 this is the GoPro I’d most recommend.

 - Hypersmooth 2.0 on all frame rates and resolutions